filakhtov/gentoo-use-docs/sys-libs/ncurses.md

 Normally tracing information is included only in debug libraries, however it is sometimes desirable to include tracing information into normal shared library.
 Enable this flag to achieve that.

 This flag should normally be disabled.

+### unicode
+This flag enables `ncursesw` Makefile target.
+W in `ncursesw` stands for "wide" and resulting library will be able to handle Unicode character sets.

+Normally users want to keep this flag enabled, because popular programs like `less`, `more` and `dmesg` will happily use "wide" version of ncurses!
+However it can be disabled if target system is only ever dealing with English language.